Wait! Please don't share another affiliate link on your blog without reading this article.

 You can save time AND monitor what happens with the links you share with just a couple of desktop apps.

-Here are the three I use and think you should too!
+Here are the 5 I use and think you should check out

 Me and two friends had Fastlinqs built in 2017.
 We realized we were wasting time finding the links and text we used over and over.
 So for around $2,000, we hired a developer who created a simple Google Chrome extension that let us store and retrieve whatever links we wanted.